 games that need to be sanitized on the casino floor by quickly identifying games that require sanitization after active play.
 Operators can also schedule sanitization at regular intervals for continued sanitization as well as anonymous play.
-Jackpocket, the third-party app which provides a secure way to order official state lottery tickets, launched in Oregon.
-Oregonians can now use Jackpocket's mobile app to place ticket orders for well-known jackpot games, including Powerball, chose Gaming Laboratories International (GLI) to provide consulting and advisory services to the Puerto Rico Gaming Commission.

 Virginia Lottery launches casino and sports betting microsite